adam-hurwitz/travel-oi/pack-list.md

     - Washing
         - Hand wash to be safe
         - Laundry machine wash
+            - Place inside a pillow case or small laundry mesh bag
-            - Use a cold and gentle setting
+            - Settings: Cold and gentle
+            - Dry: Air dry with a balled up towel underneath the hat to keep it's shape
             - *See [3 Easy Ways to Wash a Baseball Cap](https://www.nike.com/a/how-to-wash-baseball-cap) by Nike*
 - [ ] 1 bathing suit
 - [ ] 1 microfiber towel (Attach to the outside of the carry-on or backpack)